 The Weakest Links

-The first critical process line at the plant is the main furnace, which melts the primary glass (see the figure).
+The first critical process line at the plant is the main furnace, which melts the primary glass.
 The main furnace must stay on during this entire cycle because the glass needs to maintain a precise temperature.
 If a furnace flameout occurs, it disrupts the process long enough to render the cooled glass unusable.
 Before the plant managers contacted EPRI PEAC, voltage variations were causing more than 20 flameouts per year.

 The second critical process factor is the high-intensity discharge (HID), high-pressure sodium lighting that illuminates the windowless facility.
 Anytime the voltage dropped below 80% of system nominal, these lights would extinguish.
 Everyone was left in the dark for three minutes before the lights would restrike.

 After discussions with the plant's electrical personnel and reviewing the one-line circuit diagrams, the EPRI PEAC engineers knew that assessing just a few of the glass lines and motor control centers would suffice because nearly all of the process control devices and electrical configurations were identical from one line to the next.
 Therefore, during the site visit, the investigators examined the main furnace, furnace control room, furnace motor control center, primary headlamp glass lines, specialty glass furnace control cabinet, and specialty glass furnace motor control center.
-Each of these areas had a mix of power quality concerns, which are summarized in the table.
+Each of these areas had a mix of power quality concerns.

 Once the investigators knew which components were the most sensitive, they were ready to make the appropriate recommendations to improve the power quality performance of each component.
 The following is a brief overview of the weak links and the recommended solutions.